enforcd/storm/README.md

 # Connect to a VPN using OVPN
-Uses OVPN to connect to a VPN
+Uses Open VPN to connect to a VPN
  * Something extremly simple